One-Frame Calibration with Siamese Network in Facial Action Unit Recognition: Experiments

 Each frame is preprocessed with face detection \cite{lugaresi2019mediapipe}, face alignment \cite{PFL}, and a combination of histogram equalization and linear mapping \cite{kuo2018compact} for both training and validation.

-We use the weights pre-trained on Glink360k \cite{deng2019arcface,an2022killing} for both IR50 and CSN-IR50, and the last layer of the network is modified to adapt to the output format for the AU recognition task.
+We use the weights pre-trained on Glint360k \cite{deng2019arcface,an2022killing} for both IR50 and CSN-IR50, and the last layer of the network is modified to adapt to the output format for the task.

 For AU intensity estimation, we train the network to perform both regression and ordinal classification \cite{niu2016ordinal} on the AU intensities.
 The network outputs the estimation of the AUs in two formats: for estimating the intensity of the $i$th AU $y_{i}$, it outputs 1 value $\hat{y}_{i, \mathrm{reg}}$ representing the numerical estimation of the AU intensity (in the format of regression) and 5 values $\sigma(\hat{y}_{i, \mathrm{class(1)}})$, $\sigma(\hat{y}_{i, \mathrm{class(2)}})$, $\sigma(\hat{y}_{i, \mathrm{class(3)}})$, $\sigma(\hat{y}_{i, \mathrm{class(4)}})$, and $\sigma(\hat{y}_{i, \mathrm{class(5)}})$ respectively representing the estimated probability of the AU intensity being higher than or equal to 1, 2, 3, 4, and 5 (in the format of binary classifications).
 The loss function consists of three parts: